-Players are required to submit one deck list to the Event Organizer prior to the start of the event.
-The second deck list is provided to the player's opponent for review at the beginning of each match during the top cut elimination rounds (see 4.4.1 Deck List Review for more information).
+Players are required to submit their deck list to the Event Organizer prior to the start of the event (see 4.4.1 Deck List Review for more information).

 At Casual-tier events, deck lists are not required.

 3.1.4 Card Sleeves